WATTx/code-challenges/be-devops-engineer-challenge-heating-control.md

 # WATTx Software Engineer Challenge: **Heating Control**

-### Overview

-For this task, you will need to prototype a simple heating control service consisting of temperature sensors and radiator valves.
-You read temperature values from sensors and you can raise the temperature by opening the valve more and lower the temperature by closing it more.

-Imagine that you have a single room with a few temperature sensors installed there and one radiator valve you can control.

-Your task is to keep the room temperature at 22°C by setting the valve openness from 0 (fully closed) to 100 (fully open).
-The current room temperature is indicated by sensor readings.
+Please Note: The challenge contains two parts:

+1. Implementation part
+2. DevOps part

+## Intro

+One of our customers – a German Mittelstand company in the heating industry – wants to launch a new startup.
+The goal of the startup is to improve energy efficiency in private households by providing a smart valve control.
+You are assigned with designing and implementing a first prototype for the backend for this task.

+## 1. Implementation

+For this task, imagine you are given **one room** that contains

+- **five** temperature sensors that are sending temperature values
+- **one** radiator that you can control dynamically

+The current room temperature is is indicated by the sensor readings that are sent periodically to an mqtt topic.
+You can adapt the valve openness of the radiator from 0 (fully closed) to 100 (fully opened) to control the heating power.
+If you want to lower the temperature you have to reduce the valve setting, if you want to raise it, you have to increase the valve value.
+Your goal is to achieve a cosy constant room temperature of **22°C**.
-The temperature sensors send the readings periodically to the mqtt topic.
-You can set the valve openness by sending a message to an mqtt topic.
+You need to set the valve openness by sending a message to an mqtt topic.

+Please simulate a system that runs continuously over the cycle of a day.

 ### Input

+You get the periodic temperature readings from the different sensors on the topic `/readings/room-1/temperature` in following format:

 You get the periodic temperature readings on the topic `/readings/room-1/temperature` in the json format: